 SECTION 4

 CROSSING THE UMPQUA RIVER: Definitely call ahead to get a ride from Winchester Bay Charters (or take your chances flagging down a passing boater).
 Note that they may not be able to accommodate your schedule; be prepared to adjust to their schedule.
-(These are great people trying to run a small business on the coast in a pandemic; be kind.)
+(It's small business run by lovely people; be kind.)
 The alternative is to leave the beach at Beach Access 116 for a 12.3-mile slog on gravel Sparrow Park Road and the shoulder of US 101.
-Not fun.
+Not recommended.

 CROSSING COOS BAY: Winchester Bay Charters may be able to help you find an outfitter there to take you across Coos Bay, but charter boat operators in Charleston generally aren't familiar with the OCT or aware of hikers' needs, yet (their focus is on fishing), so don't count on it.
 Note that, if you can pull it off, the 4-mile crossing will be more expensive than most (shorter) boat ferries on the OCT.
 (And if you find an outfitter who will ferry you, please let me know!)